 The Mainstream voucher program, (previously referred to as the Mainstream 5-Year program or the Section 811 voucher program) was originally authorized under the National Affordable Housing Act of 1990.
 Mainstream vouchers operated separately from the regular HCV program until the passage of the Frank Melville Supportive Housing Investment Act of 2010.
 Funding for Mainstream voucher renewals and administrative fees was first made available in 2012.
 In 2017 and 2019, incremental vouchers were made available for the first time since the Melville Act (in addition to renewals and administrative fees), and HRAs were invited to apply for a competitive award of Mainstream vouchers under the FY17 and FY19 NOFAs.
-In 2020, Notice PIH 2020-22 provided an opportunity for any HRA administering an HCV program to apply for Mainstream vouchers noncompetitively, while Notice PIH 2020-09 authorized an increase in Mainstream voucher units and budget authority for those HRAs already awarded Mainstream vouchers under the FY17 and FY19 NOFAs.
+In 2020, Notice PIH 2020-22 provided an opportunity for any HRA administering an HCV program to apply for Mainstream vouchers under the FY17 and FY19 NOFAs.
+In 2020, Notice PIH 2020-22 provided an increase in Mainstream vouchers under the FY17 and FY19 NOFAs.